nya3jp/tast/docs/writing_tests.md

 }
 ```

-An alternative `MyFilesPath` if you require the My Files location directly.
+There is an alternative `MyFilesPath` if you require the `MyFiles` location
-Please avoid using the `/home/chronos/user` path directly as these are being
+directly.
+Please avoid using the `/home/chronos/user` path directly as these are
-deprecated.
+being deprecated.

 ## Output files

 Tests can write output files that are automatically copied to the host system